 Unmixing doesn’t get to the terrible pain or rupture, to the deep affect I gesture at in the preceding paragraph and therein lies its strength, precisely because it suggests the question, “all that and for what?” resisting the redemptive, mysticizing narrative of historical transformation promised by the nation while asking us simultaneously to think more comparatively and capaciously, more critically and without nostalgia, of empires and their dissolution.
 Attending to its possibilities might allow us to grapple more effectively with a challenge Gary Wilder recently named in a letter to the London Review of Books: “Given the inability of state sovereignty to ground popular democracy in the world today, it is imperative to invent new forms of self-determination and internationalism that can avoid the pitfalls of parochial nationalism and neoliberal imperialism.”33 Such a challenge can only be addressed by taking on squarely the racialized taxonomies underpinning the modern nation-state without falling prey to revivalisms that share the tendencies to unmix—resistant as modern revivalisms are to extant populations and their histories—as they draw upon post-reformation histories of positing or imagining purified origins and initiating programs of unmixing to achieve the assumed telos of such origins.

-Sadia Abbas is Associate Professor of English at Rutgers University-Newark.
+Sadia Abbas is an Associate Professor of English at Rutgers University-Newark.*

 1. Michael Marrus, The Unwanted: European Refugees in the Twentieth Century (Oxford: Oxford University Press, 1985), p.
 41; cited in Crossing the Aegean: An Appraisal of the 1923 Compulsory Exchange between Greece and Turkey, ed.
 Renée Hirschon (New York: Berghahn Books, 2003), p.
 4. The first chapter, authored by Hirschon, also uses it in the Title: “‘Unmixing Peoples’ in the Aegean Region.”↩